jp-mariano/rust-guess-game/README.md

 # rust-guess-game
 Guess the random number from 1 to 100.

-This project was made using `cargo new`
+This project was made using `cargo new`.

 ## Setup